Love’s Labour’s Lost

 The play is a relatively early one — having been written in 1595 — and its pillorying of the Spanish ambassador may reflect the general English attitude toward the Spanish after the destruction of the Spanish Armada (1588).

-Here is the Royal Shakespeare Company’s page on Love’s Labour’s Lost, containing a brief synopsis of the play and the production history with the company.
+Here is the Royal Shakespeare Company’s page on Love’s Labour’s Lost, containing information on the production history with the company.

 Here’s a summary of Love’s Labour’s Lost on film.